 I love a good autumn breeze in the morning and at night.
 It always makes me think of football games, picking apples, and baking yummy treats.

 With thoughts and feelings of fall stuck in my head, I knew I needed to create something that would bring in those fall flavors.
-I know it may be a little too early for pumpkin baking, but what apples?
-I whipped open my book with all of my grandmother’s recipes and browsed it remembering seeing a few recipes with apples.
+It may be a little too early for pumpkin baking, but what about apples?
+I whipped open my book with all of my grandmother’s recipes and browsed it remembering seeing a few apple recipes.

-I love using these recipes of my grandmother’s.
-I love that they are in her handwriting, but I have to admit there is some translating that comes along with using these recipes.
+I love using these recipes of my grandmother’s and that they are in her handwriting, but I have to admit there is some translating that comes along with using these recipes.
 Such as, what is Oleo?
 What is considered a 3qt pan?
 Is there something special about Crisco oil versus other oils?
 And why did they use so much margarine back in the day?

 This recipe called for a TON of oil, so I decreased that and added applesauce instead.
 I thought it made sense, since this is an apple cake after all.
 There also wasn’t any cinnamon in the recipe.
 Apples and cinnamon just go together like peanut butter and jelly, so that was a no brainer.
 I also added a tablespoon of lemon juice on top of the diced apples.
-I love how lemon juice makes apples taste, so that was a must.
+Lemon juice really makes apples taste, so that was a must.

-This is the perfect cake to ring in those cooler summer nights in hopes that the leaves will be changing colors soon.
+If you are looking for a cake to ring in those cooler summer nights, this is the perfect cake.
+Hopefully, the leaves will be changing colors soon.
 Don’t forget the brown sugar sauce – it just takes the whole entire cake over the top!

 Cinnamon Apple Cake

 - 1 ½ cup granulated sugar

 - ½ brown sugar